 To become eligible to apply for U.S. citizenship through naturalization, it typically takes five-years for an adult (a person 18 years or older) to complete the process.
-Having an experienced immigration attorney means that the process can begin immediately and each stage of the case can be completed without delay.
+Our Shenandoah attorney for naturalization will handle your immigration case and guide you through the process to ensure completion without delay.

 The law provides for several different ways to become a U.S. citizen.
 Of course, the most common way to become a U.S. Citizen is to be born on U.S. soil, on U.S. territory, or on a U.S. military base in another country.
 Another way of becoming a U.S. Citizen is to be born to a U.S. citizen parent and applying for naturalization (often called “derived” or “acquired” citizenship).
 Finally, you can become a U.S. citizen if you marry a U.S. citizen.